Neufund/ico-transparency-monitor/README.md

   `tokenContract` (Optional) : In some cases a dedicated token smart contract is responsible for token issuing and release.

-  `aliasName`: Name of the ICO or its alias
+  `aliasName`: Name of the ICO, will be overwritten by `name` from ERC20 token interface

   `website`: Link that points to the ICO website

-  `logo`: Link that points to the ICO logo
+  `logo`: Link that points to the ICO logo image

-  `event`: An array of events generated by the ICO, under this section we specify ICO events `NameofEvent`: Name of Generated event
+  `event`: An array of events generated by the ICO, under this section we specify events that we acquire from Ethereum logs `NameofEvent`: Name of event in ICO contract ABI

-  `Args`: Arguments of generated event
+  `Args`: Arguments of interest in generated event

   `tokens`: Name of Variable that represents a token in some cases `Amount, Transfer, _amount` This can be taken from the smart contract source code or [etherscan](https://etherscan.io/)

   `sender`: Variable name that holds the address of the receiver of tokens or the investor

-  `name`: Name of event generated by the smart-contract and logged in the etherium blockchain sometimes `Transfer, TokensBought, CreatedToken`. *Note:Without the correct event flag it is impossible to track token issue events*
+  `name`: Name of event generated by the smart-contract and logged in the Ethereum blockchain sometimes `Transfer, TokensBought, CreatedToken`. *Note:Without the correct event flag it is impossible to track token issue events*

-  `_from`: In some cases smart-contracts include From addresses that are generated in the public blockchain blockchain, if that was case for your smart contract you will have to include it here
+  `customArgs`: Additional filter for the events as passed to eth_getLogs.
+Typical use case is `Transfer` event of ERC20 Token where token generation is marked by having '_from' set to 0x0.
+See `Golem` ICO for a reference.

   `firstTransactionBlockNumber`(Optional): Starting block number of the ICO in the public eth blockchain can be taken from [etherscan](https://etherscan.io/).
-If not specified ICO-Monitor will scan it automatically
+If not specified ICO-Monitor will scan for events from genesis block. (when submitting ICO please use as close range as possible)

   `lastTransactionBlockNumber`(Optional): Final Block of the ICO in the public eth blockchain can be taken from [etherscan](https://etherscan.io/).
-If not specified ICO-Monitor will scan it automatically
+If not specified ICO-Monitor will scan until current block. `latest` is a valid value here. (when submitting ICO please use as close range as possible))

-  `icoParameters`: ICO Monitor uses four main parameters to analyze an ICO `cap, startDate, endDate, states`.
+@Moe please fix below, this is terrible English `icoParameters`: ICO Monitor uses four main parameters to analyze an ICO `cap, startDate, endDate, status`.
 Every parameter should be returned after conducting the needed requests and calculations from the smart-contract.
   This must be written manually for every ICO due to the lack of standards.
 Every smart-contract handles generating a these parameters differently

   `cap` Capsize of an ICO